cbolisetti/multiappfracflow/README.md

 TODO listing matrix_app_heat.i start=[fromFrac] end=[]

-Notice the `coef = 2`.
-The physical motivation of this coefficient is that the fracture is applying a certain quantity of heat to each node (measured by `heat_from_frac`) but during the matrix evolution, the matrix is also gaining heat (at approximately the same rate).
-An alternative, which is more accurate, would be to have a [PorousFlowHeatMassTransfer](PorousFlowHeatMassTransfer.md) and a `CoupledForce` Kernel in both input files, but that is not explored here.
+Notice the `coef = 2`, which is a numerical annoyance arising from the `CoupledForce` Kernel.
+The `save_in` feature of the [PorousFlowHeatMassTransfer](PorousFlowHeatMassTransfer.md) Kernel includes the volume of each node, which in this case is 0.5 (except for the end nodes at $x=0$ and $x=50$ that have volume 0.25).
+This means the `heat_to_matrix` is 0.5 times (or 0.25 times) what the `CoupleForce` Kernel is expecting.
+If this was pursued further, a version of the `CoupledForce` Kernel that expects the volume-weighted heat-energy (using a `coupledDofValues`) would best be employed.
+This would also eliminate spurious smoothing that occurs when evaluating the `heat_to_matrix` AuxVariable at the quadpoints.
+This idea is not explored here.
 The results are:

 ![Image](diffusion_multiapp/fracture_app_heat.png)